News / Analysis

 In a prepared speech ahead of the upcoming Asia-Pacific Economic Cooperation summit in Malaysia today (presumably to be attended by US President Trump), Chinese President Xi Jinping announced the reduction of tariffs and institutional costs, aimed at expanding imports.

-Meanwhile, down under, Australian PM Scott Morrison said he wouldn’t compromise Australia’s national security and sovereignty in light of China’s criticism and warnings “against making China an enemy.”
+Meanwhile, down under, Australian PM Scott Morrison said he wouldn’t compromise Australia’s national A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. and sovereignty in light of China’s criticism and warnings “against making China an enemy.”

 Recently, a Chinese diplomat produced 14 grievances against Australia, including “poisoning bilateral relations by interfering in the situation in Hong Kong, the plight of Uyghur Muslims, Taiwan, the call for a COVID-Wuhan probe and the rejection of Chinese companies seeking to invest in Australia.